 - PRIVACY: Real health care reform will minimize the role of the federal government in the health care sector.

 Real health care reform will ensure that what is discussed between you and your doctor, stays between you and your doctor – privacy is paramount.
-We all know that health care services are best delivered by health care professionals, and not by lawmakers and unelected decision-makers in Washington, DC.
-We want a nation where the privacy of every American is fiercly protected and maintained, especially when it concerns the very personal issue of health care.
+We all know that healthcare services are best delivered by healthcare professionals, and not by lawmakers and unelected decision-makers in Washington, DC.
+We want a nation where the privacy of every American is fiercely protected and maintained, especially when it concerns the very personal issue of health care.

 - CHARITY: Real health care reform will incorporate opportunities for the private sector to provide charitable solutions.

 Real health care reform will provide opportunities for private citizens and doctors to give their time and money to help those in need.
-Americans are some of the most charitable people in the world, and give not only their financial resources, but also their time and talents to help those in need.
-In 2011, charitable contributions reached almost $300 billion, and between 2009 and 2012, almost one-third of all Americans over the age of 16 volunteered their time to assist others.
+Americans are some of the most charitable people in the world and give not only their financial resources but also their time and talents to help those in need.
+Americans gave $471.44 billion in 2020.
+The largest source of charitable giving came from individuals at $324.10 billion, or 69% of total giving.
+An estimated 25.1 percent of US adults volunteered in 2017, contributing an estimated 8.8 billion hours, valued at approximately $195.0 billion.
 People helping people is what America is all about.
 So let’s foster that spirit.